 Get Involved: Volunteer

-If you have some spare time and would like to be more involved, the Pride Center still needs volunteers for this year’s event.
-A variety of roles are still available including staffing the main entry to the event, operating beer tents, staffing the VIP lounge, assisting with survey collection, and staffing the Grand Rapids Pride Center’s tent where merchandise is available for purchase.
+If you have some spare time and would like to be more involved, the Pride Center still needs volunteers for this year’s big event.
+A variety of roles are still available, including staffing the main entry to the

-Volunteering during the Pride Festival is a great way to support this event and the mission of the Pride Center, whether you're a local or a visitor.
+Volunteering at the Pride Festival is a great way to support this event and the mission of the Pride Center, whether you're a local or a visitor.